tvanantwerp/automated-social-images/blog.md

 npm install skia-canvas
 ```

 Next we'll be creating a function that we'll use to generate our social image from a post name using `skia-canvas`.
-First, we'll import `Canvas` and create an instance to use.
+First, we'll import `Canvas` and create an instance.

 ```typescript
 import { Canvas } from 'skia-canvas';